antoniolabianm/sqlab/README.md

 # SQLab #

-SQLab is an educational tool for Moodle that enables instructors and students to interact with PostgreSQL databases.
-It provides a hands-on learning platform similar to tools like CodeRunner or VPL, but is specifically designed for SQL database management and querying exercises.
+SQLab is a Moodle plugin that adds an Integrated Development Environment (IDE) for PostgreSQL databases.
+It provides a hands-on learning platform specifically designed for SQL database management and query exercises, enhancing the learning experience for students and offering robust tools for teachers to manage and assess SQL assignments.

-**Version**: 4.5.7 - 30 April 2024.
+**Version**: 4.5.8 - 01 June 2024.

 **Author**: José Fernández Carmona, University of Castilla - La Mancha, Spain.

 ## Features ##

+- **Integrated Development Environment (IDE)**: A complete IDE within Moodle that allows students to write and execute SQL queries directly in PostgreSQL.
-- **Isolated Environments**: Each student works within a dedicated schema, ensuring that their work is sandboxed from others.
+- **Isolated Environments**: Each student operates within a dedicated database, ensuring that their work is isolated from others, promoting a safe and personalized learning experience.
-- **Real-time SQL Execution**: Students can execute SQL commands and see immediate results, enhancing the learning experience.
+- **Real-time SQL Execution**: Students can execute SQL commands and see the results immediately, facilitating an interactive and dynamic learning environment.
-- **Automatic Grading**: The plugin supports automatic grading based on predefined correct SQL queries.
+- **Automatic Grading**: The plugin includes automatic grading capabilities, allowing teachers to set predefined SQL queries used to evaluate student submissions.
-- **Error Handling**: Provides robust error feedback to help students learn from their mistakes.
+- **Error Feedback**: Provides detailed error feedback to help students understand and learn from their mistakes, improving their SQL skills.

 ## Installation ##